bellmarc/vidly-memories-app/README.md

 ### MVP(Minimum Viable Product):

-- A book now feature, brief graphic explanation of the service offered, a list of popular travel locations w/ filter for associated professionals who can capture hi-quality memories(videos) for users.
+- A registration/login feature complete with JWT(JSOn Web Token) authentication, brief graphic explanation of the service offered, a list of popular travel locations w/ filter for associated professionals who can capture hi-quality memories(videos) for users.

 #### User stories